 For more information about Texas-specific mental health credentials, please click here.

 If you cannot find the meaning of a specific acronym online, you should contact the practitioner directly to ask about their credentials.

-When we first meet at ground level zero, I always start with unconditional positive regard.
-This means I will fully accept you exactly as you are.
-It will be rare for me to hear something I have not heard before, and you can trust in knowing there is absolutely no judgement as we explore your core self and influential life experiences.
+Every therapist is different and has their own style.
+However, at Lakeside Counseling, when we first meet at ground level zero, we always start with unconditional positive regard.
+This means we will fully accept you exactly as you are.
+It will be rare for us to hear something we have not heard before, and you can trust in knowing there is absolutely no judgement as we explore your core self and influential life experiences.

-My goal as a therapist is to meet you wherever you are at in your journey and support your growth, transformation, and healing in the best way possible for you.
-To accomplish this, I utilize an “eclectic” therapy style, which simply means I use different types of treatment to best fit your unique needs.
-We will work together as a team to determine the best route forward for your overall success.
+Our goals as therapists are to meet you wherever you are at in your journey and support your growth, transformation, and healing in the best way possible for you.
+To accomplish this, we utilize an “eclectic” therapy style, which simply means we use different types of treatment to best fit your unique needs.
+We will work together as a team with each individual client to determine the best route forward for your overall success.

 As mental health practitioners, we define mental dysfunction based on whether it effects your personal, social, or work life in a significant way.
 What effects one person may not have any influence on another.
 Everyone is different.

-I encourage those looking into therapeutic services to ask themselves if their concerns are making it difficult to function in their personal, social, or work lives.
-If so, I encourage you to reach out.
+We encourage those looking into therapeutic services to ask themselves if their concerns are making it difficult to function in their personal, social, or work lives.
+If so, we encourage you to reach out.
 However, anybody can benefit from counseling, whether they are experiencing defined ‘mental dysfunction’ or not.

 Whether you are suffering from severe mental health issues or simply looking for basic tools to aid in bettering your life, counseling can help.
 Talking with a counselor can help you: